-Hydration backpacks can come in handy when you’re hiking or cycling longer distances.
-A good one should be ultra-lightweight and fit comfortably on your body.
-With all this in mind, FN did some research and rounded up a few of our favorite options on the market for adventurers.
-Our selections are easily adjustable to fit all frames and hold two to three liters of water for hydration on the go.
-They also come in multiple colors to choose from.
+Hydration backpacks can come in handy in all sorts of scenarios if you have an active lifestyle.
+A good one should be insulated to keep water cool, ultra-lightweight and fit comfortably without bouncing around.
+With all this in mind, we did some research and rounded up a few of our favorite options on the market for adventurers.
+All of our picks can be adjusted to fit a variety of frames, feature multiple pockets, and will keep you hydrated on the go.
+They also come in stylish designs to choose from.

 1. Teton Sports Oasis Hydration Pack

 This backpack is equipped with four zippered pockets, a 2-liter bladder, a kink-free sip tube and a push-lock cushioned bite valve to prevent leaks.
 The shoulder straps contour to your body for all-day comfort.